ChrisEssery/group-project/Portfolio/System_Implementation.md

 <button [disabled]="!registerForm.form.valid" class="btn" type="submit">Sign up</button>
 ```

-As we mentioned earlier in the user authentication part, the user form data will be recieved from the user input will be transferred to the backend with the use of `authService`.
-Then, the returned token and username from the backend will be saved to the browser session storage with the use of `tokenStorageService` .
+As we mentioned earlier in the user authentication part, the user form data recieved from the user input will be transferred to the backend with the use of `authService`.
+Then, the returned token and username from the API call will be saved to the `browser session storage` with the use of `tokenStorageService` .
 Once the users are successful logged in, they will be redirected to the home page using `Router`.
 See the code below:

 ```typescript
 login(){